bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 ## You

 What do you care about?
+I care about facts, medicine and animals.

 What do you know about?
+Medicine and computers.
+Student debt and the impacts it has on people

 What decisions do you face?
+how to analyze and display the data/results.

 ## Seven templates